MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-transactional-churn.md

 1. If you have any other customer activities you would like to include, repeat the steps above.

-#### Customers data

-1. Optionally, select **Add data** for **Customers data**.

-1. Map the semantic attributes to fields in your own customer data as identified.
-The data in the fields used should not change often to ensure the model's best performance.
-For example, selecting a field for "Classification" that changed every month would only have the last value used in the prediction, even though historically the same value might not apply to the customer when building the prediction patterns.

-1. Select **Next**.

 # [Business accounts (B-to-B)](#tab/b2b)

 ### Select prediction level